Table of Contents

 One of the essential features of a self-cleaning disc centrifuge is to eject the separated solids while operating.
 The frequency of this ejection process is crucial to the process efficiency and centrifuge wellbeing.

-This article discusses the various aspects of the sludge ejection cycle time, from calculating the cycle time to results of incorrect cycle time.
+This article discusses the various aspects of the sludge ejection cycle time, from calculating the cycle time to the results of incorrect cycle time.

 As explained in our Self-Cleaning centrifuge description, a disc centrifuge separates the fluids from the solids.
 While the bowl discharges the fluids continuously, the solids accumulate in the bowl.

-The centrifuge bowl has a set sludge holding space around the internal periphery.
+The centrifuge bowl has a set sludge-holding space around the internal periphery.
 This space gradually fills up with the separated solids.
-As the sludge builds up, the sludge accumulation’s inner wall grows radially inwards towards the disc-stack.
+As the sludge builds up, the sludge accumulation’s inner wall grows radially inwards towards the disc stack.

 This need to keep the disc stack flow path open necessitates the built-up sludge’s evacuation periodically through the sludge ejection process.

 Self-cleaning disc centrifuges eject the solids through a hydraulic mechanism that has to be triggered by a timer or a PLC.
 The hydraulic mechanism uses water which is known as operating water.

 It is important to note that the operating water does not contact the process fluid.
 This water is in a separate chamber below the process fluid chamber within the bowl.

 As shown in the diagram below, a high-pressure operating water pulse pushes the operating slide downwards.
 The operating slide has three valve plugs on its upper surface.

 When the operating slide moves down, the valve plugs move away (down) from the closing water chamber’s drain ports below the sliding piston.